MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 Marketing's  biggest C-suite communication challenge is to accurately prove how effective marketing strategies are on financial outcomes.
 This struggle ranges from fact-based past performance assessments just as much as empirically deciding whether to decrease or increase Marketing Budgets, or even, at a more tactical level, which future marketing investments will return the greater pay off.

 Beyond cost control and profitability decision making, adopting a financial measure like 'Return On Marketing Investment' (ROMI) outlook sharpens the focus on business goals.
-By comparing the returns and costs of marketing, ROMI encourages transparency and builds credibility as financial impact is a language that top management understands and evaluates against.
+By comparing the returns and costs of marketing, ROMI encourages transparency and builds trust as financial impact is a language that top management understands and evaluates against.
 ROMI helps compare marketing decisions by revealing the ones with the higher efficiency.

+The ROMI can help in answering many marketing questions.
+For example:
+1) How much return do we get from spending X amount on marketing?
+2) How should we allocate our marketing budget to maximise our sales?

 ROMI = Incremental margin − Marketing investment / Marketing investment